A Lesson to Learn: Honeywell International Inc. (HON)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HON starting from Madden Anne T, who sale 8,885 shares at the price of $223.22 back on Apr 29.
-After this action, Madden Anne T now owns 28,912 shares of Honeywell International Inc., valued at $1,983,310 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HON starting from Dallara Que, who sale 10,759 shares at the price of $231.28 back on Aug 10.
+After this action, Dallara Que now owns 3,495 shares of Honeywell International Inc., valued at $2,488,342 using the latest closing price.

-HONEYWELL INTERNATIONAL INC, the May be a member of 10% group of Honeywell International Inc., purchase 4,000 shares at $4.20 during a trade that took place back on Dec 21, which means that HONEYWELL INTERNATIONAL INC is holding 2,896,116 shares at $16,800 based on the most recent closing price.
+Madden Anne T, the SrVP and General Counsel of Honeywell International Inc., sale 8,885 shares at $223.22 during a trade that took place back on Apr 29, which means that Madden Anne T is holding 28,912 shares at $1,983,310 based on the most recent closing price.

 Stock Fundamentals for HON